 "RESOLVED THAT pursuant to the provisions of Section 139, 142 and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit & Auditors) Rules, 2014, including any amendment, modification, or variation thereof, M/s.
-Anil Chauhan & Associates, Chartered Accountants, Mumbai (ICAI Firm Registration No. 140786W), be and is hereby appointed as Statutory Auditors of the Company, to hold office from the conclusion of this 29th Annual General Meeting till the conclusion of the 32nd Annual General Meeting (AGM), at such remuneration as may be mutually agreed between the Board of Directors and the Auditors.
+S.S.
+Patwardhan & Co., Chartered Accountants, Mumbai (ICAI Firm Registration No. 1191555W), be and is hereby appointed as Statutory Auditors of the Company, in place of M/s.
+Anil Chauhan & Associates, Chartered Accountants, to hold office from the conclusion of this 30th Annual General Meeting untill the conclusion of the 33rd Annual General Meeting (AGM), Subject to ratification by members every year, as applicable, at such remuneration as may be mutually agreed between the Board of Directors and the Auditors.